What Is An Urgent Repair?

 The Residential Tenancies Act 1997 distinguishes between urgent and non-urgent repairs.

-All repairs are the rental provider’s or owner’s responsibility, but if the renter or resident caused the damage, the rental provider or owner can ask them to arrange or pay for repairs.
+All repairs are the rental provider’s or rental provider’s responsibility, but if the renter or resident caused the damage, the rental provider can ask them to arrange or pay for repairs.

 What To Do About An Urgent Repair?

-If the renter is not able to get the rental provider or agent to carry out urgent repairs, the renter can have them done and the rental provider or agent will have to pay the renter the reasonable cost of repairs or $1800 whichever is less.
+If the renter is not able to successfully contact the rental provider or agent to carry out urgent repairs, the renter can arrange the works and the rental provider or agent will have to pay the renter the reasonable cost of repairs or $2500 whichever is less.
 Receipts must be kept to prove how much was spent, If a water appliance, fitting or fixture needs to be replaced quickly as part of an urgent repair arranged by the renter, the renter can have an ‘A’ rated item put in.

 The renter has to give the rental provider or agent notice of what repairs were done and what they cost.
-Look at the section on notice under the heading “Urgent Repairs scenarios (scenario 2) on page 17 of the Renting a Home Guide.
 The rental provider or agent has 14 days from receiving the notice to pay the renter for the urgent repairs.

 In these cases, the renter can apply to the tribunal, which must hear the application within two (2) business days after receipt.
 The tribunal can order the rental provider to do the repairs.